-The current year budgeted use of reserves is £451,730, however there is a projected overspend in the current financial year, this will result in use of reserves in the region of ± 1.123 m as projected in the Quarter 1 monitoring report.
-The General Fund reserve is currently ± 5.46 m.
-The use of reserves in the current year would take this reserve to ± 4.334 m.
+The current year budgeted use of reserves is £451,730, however there is a projected overspend in the current financial year, this will result in use of reserves in the region of £1.123m as projected in the Quarter 1 monitoring report.
+The General Fund reserve is currently £5.46m.
+The use of reserves in the current year would take this reserve to £4.334m.

 The net budget for the current financial year before the use of reserves is £14.770m.
 The recommendation is to have a minimum of £3m in the past which is 20% of the net budget.
 There is therefore an additional £1.334m available in this reserve that is uncommitted.
 However with so many unknowns around demands on services including homelessness, reduced income due to budgetary pressures and inflation factors together with the uncertainty of letting the upper floors of the new Town Hall this level of reserves should be protected at this stage.
-Based on the impact that the last two years have had on budgets at this reserve can take place once the cost-of-living crisis has stabilised.
+Based on the impact that the last two years have had on budgets at this stage a minimum of £3m is recommended and a maximum of £5m.
+A review of this reserve can take place once the cost-of-living crisis has stabilised.
 A provision of 20% is a healthy balance during normal circumstances.
 Any surplus could be transferred to the capital programme reserve to meet future costs of the programme.